-Yvonne is a solicitor working with partner Emma Jones in the human rights department.
+Yvonne is an associate solicitor working with partner Emma Jones in the human rights department.
 Yvonne acts in a wide range of cases involving human rights claims against the police.
 Yvonne also represents individuals in claims against public bodies for false imprisonment, assault, malicious prosecution, misfeasance in public office and claims under the Equality Act 2010.
 Yvonne also represents families at inquests.

 Yvonne Kestler ‘fights exceptionally hard’ for her clients.